New Balance 574: Overview

-Despite being created as a budget product, the shoe would go on to become an iconic symbol of fashion and sneakers but also represent New Balance language in the way they created products.
-It has been described as the "most New Balance shoe" due to the modest design and grey colorway along with its emphasis on comfortability and quality.
+Despite being created as a budget product, the shoe became an iconic symbol of fashion and sneakers.
+It has been described as the "most New Balance shoe" due to its modest design and grey colorway, along with its emphasis on comfort and quality.

 Models

 574 Greens

-A golf variant of the shoe released in 2021.
-The upper features the same design as the original but with a different sole made for the terrain of golf courses.
+This is a golf variant which was released in 2021.
+The upper features the same design as the original, but with a different sole made for the terrain of golf courses.

 574 Greens v2

-A follow up to the golf shoe released in 2023.
-It features updated cushioning and sole on the shoe.
+This is a followup to the golf shoe, released in 2023.
+It features updated cushioning and sole.

 574+

-A platform version that features 2 EVA foams stacked on top of each other with a smaller ENCAP piece in the shoe.
+This is a platform version that features two EVA foams stacked on top of each other, with a smaller ENCAP piece in the shoe.
 It was released in 2022.

 Numeric 574

-A skateboarding shoe released in 2023 that features a lower top compared to the original and a vulcanized rubber outsole for better control of the board.
+This is a skateboarding shoe released in 2023.
+It features a lower top compared to the original, and a vulcanized rubber outsole for better control of the board.

-574xDarkes

-A programmer edition was released in 2023.
-The model featured a quick-heel release mechanism, ventilation perforations, and a curved entry for faster foot insertion.
-According to reports, the release was demonstrated in corporate settings and adopted in several technology projects.